Get a sun-sational 50% discount with Crunch - deal expires soon!

 Branson.
 Jobs.
 Zuckerberg.
-If you’re dabbling with the idea of starting your own business, you’ll probably have waded through countless generic advice articles drawing from the inspiring journeys these startup icons took on en route to making their billions.
+Musk.
+If you’re dabbling with the idea of starting your own business, you’ll probably have waded through countless generic, soulless advice articles drawing from the journeys these startup icons took on en route to making their billions.

 But life isn’t always a bed of roses.
 Sometimes abject failures can teach you more than resounding successes.
-And what better public figure to look to for prolific balls-ups than Norfolk’s favourite son – the self-proclaimed ‘King of Chat’ himself, Alan Partridge?
+And with the second series of ‘This Time with Alan Partridge’ launching this month, what better public figure to look to for prolific balls-ups than Norfolk’s favourite son – the self-proclaimed ‘King of Chat’ himself?

 Oooooooooh… it’s a good list!

 Remember, fools rush in.
 You might have a brilliant idea, but if you’re so sure of yourself that you don’t take the time to check your surroundings and conduct meaningful market research on your competitors and audience, you’re setting yourself up to fail.

 Starting a business is far, far less complicated when you know the basics, and more specifically, what hazards you’re likely to face.
 Avoid piercing your foot on the proverbial spiiiiike by checking out our handy downloadable guide How to start a business in six easy steps, giving you a better idea of how to prepare for any dangerous missteps.

 Unless you’re sitting on a mountain of startup capital, you’ll need to find funding for your big business idea.
 And unless you’ve properly thought the finer details through and are able to present a solid business plan, you’ll just sound like our hero desperately pitching a slew of ludicrous TV shows to BBC chief Tony Hayres.